cawhitworth/Attractors/README.md

 ## Attractor functions?

-Iterative functions that tend towards a particular set.
+Iterative or derivative functions that tend towards a particular set.
 Sometimes this is a single value, or a cycle of a handful of values.
 Sometimes, it's a large set of values that when plotted, draw a pretty pattern.
 This project tries to find and draw the latter.

 ## Finding interesting patterns